Knee Pain: Fat Pad Irritation or Hoffa’s Syndrome

 Swelling management

 The initial treatment for an inflammed fat pad is to manage the swelling and inflammation.
 Ice can be applied to the infrapatella region for approximately 15-20 minutes for 2-3 times a day.
-This is to done for about an hour apart, especially at the end of the day.
+This is to be done for about an hour apart, especially at the end of the day.
 Therapeutic ultrasound with iontophoresis using anti-inflammatory gel can also help to bring down the swelling.
-Once the swelling reduces, the condition is a lot easier to manage as there is less chance for recurrent impingement.
+Once the swelling reduces, the condition is a lot easier to manage due to a reduction in pain.

 Taping